 If you’re an individual or organisation in need of support/able to support others in response to COVID-19, you can find or give help on this new website which SCVO has set up to collate offers and requests from across the country.
 Organisations are encouraged to register what they can offer.

-- Social or Community Care and Residential Settings (Updated 2nd April 2020)
+- Guidance for Social or Community Care and Residential Settings (Published 11th June 2020)

 Scottish Drugs Forum Guidance

 - Guidance on contingency planning for people who use drugs and COVID-19 (Updated May 2020)

 Scottish Health Action on Alcohol Problems (SHAAP) has produced a set of recommendations (Updated 16th April 2020) for Alcohol and Drug Partnerships (ADPs), Commissioners, Alcohol Service Managers, Community Services and Mutual Aid and Support Groups, to enable them to reduce risks and ensure continued support for people with alcohol-related problems in the context of COVID-19.

 In light of COVID-19, third sector services are having to make rapid changes to their service delivery model.
 We have set up a separate page which provides details of how CJVSF members are responding and will continue to update it as new information becomes available.

 Changes to commissioning and procurement

 The Scottish Government has published a policy note which sets out guidance for public bodies on options for payment to their suppliers to ensure service continuity during the current Coronavirus (COVID-19) outbreak (26th March 2020).